 Condition July: two-tone green with full yellow ends.

 On July 13th 25278 worked the 9.00am Llandudno Town York.

 On July 22nd 25278 was noted light engine at Liverpool Lime Street, with headcode 5E16.

 During the evening of August 7th 25278 was noted at Heaton Norris Junction on an up freight.

 On August 24th 25278 worked the 9.00am Llandudno Town York.

 25278 was present at Derby Works during October & November, this repair included the fitting of dual braking equipment.
 Shortly after outshopping 25278 was transferred to Springs Branch in December.

-July 22nd found 25278 finally making its escape from Tyne Yard after having been laid up there since May 26th with a bad wheel set.
+July 22nd found 25278 finally making its escape from Tyne Yard after having been laid up there since May 26th with a bad wheelset.
 The Gateshead crane was used to install the new wheelset during mid-July.
 On the morning of July 25th 25278 was stabled at York.